KingCanvas02437/kewc-client-public/README.md

 MAX FPS 🚀: Smooth AF.
 We focus on performance so you NEVER miss a hit.

-CUSTOM HITSOUNDS 🔊: Hear every single critical hit like a BOOM!

 CLEAN HUD ✨: Totally customizable GUI to show off all your pro stats (Keystrokes, CPS, FPS, PING).

-WAYPOINT SYSTEM 🧭: Never lose your base, your diamonds, or your friend's secret chest ever again.

 NO LAG 🧊: Seriously, this client is faster than a speed hacker.
 You will barely feel it.